oreganoli/exhibitor-r-rum/README.md

 # exhibitor-rērum
-A weather app for a student course at the ING Bank of Silesia.
+A lorem-ipsum display app for a student course at the ING Bank of Silesia.